nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### View specific food reviews

-Opens up a window, showing the details of a specified food review in a full expanded view.
+Opens up a window, showing the details of a specified entry in a full expanded view.
+Allows the user to read through reviews that are too lengthy to be shown in the main UI window.

 Format: `view <INDEX>`

-Parameter: `Index of food review`
+Parameter: `Index of entry`

 Example:

     view 1

+### Revise specific food reviews

+Opens up a window, showing the existing details of an entry and allowing for quick corrections and updates without requiring the use of prefixes and command syntaxes, in the UI.

+Format: `revise <INDEX>`

+Parameter: `Index of entry`

+Example:

+    revise 1

 -------------------------------------------------------------------------------------